-Soy infant formula should only be used as a last resort.
+In my opinion, soy infant formula should only be used as a last resort.

-Even though soy based artificial baby milks may be less allergenic for some babies, it is estimated that 50 percent of infants who are allergic to cow’s milk are also allergic to soy.
+Still it is estimated that 50 percent of infants who are allergic to cow’s milk are also allergic to soy.
 Also, soy-based formulas contain corn syrup, and corn is a frequent allergen.

 There are really three reasons to refrain for going the soy route: the last, the worst of all.

-1. Phytic acid is present in the outer bran or seed coat of all seeds and blocks the absorption of critical minerals like calcium, magnesium, iron and particularly zinc.
+1. Phytic acid is present in the seed coat of all seeds and blocks the absorption of critical minerals like calcium, magnesium, iron and particularly zinc.
 Soybeans have extremely high amounts, and it is unusually resistant to breaking down.
 As early as 1967, researchers testing soy formula found that it caused negative zinc balance in every infant to whom it was given.

 Zinc is the intelligence mineral; it is required for optimal brain and neurological development.
 As a result, deficiency of this nutrient in infants at a time when the brain is growing at its most rapid rate could have lifelong implications and possibly reduce IQ.

 2. Like phytic acid, trypsin inhibitors are present in large amounts in soybeans.
 These inhibit digestion and absorption of nutrients.
 In the manufacturing process, trypsin inhibitors need application of high heat for extended periods of time to break down, but some remain in the final product and studies show their presence prevents normal growth in baby rats.
 Knowing that a baby’s brain and nervous system grows to about 75% of its full size in the first year, any retardation of normal growth development may be counter to helping your child reach his or her full potential.